verdaux/BookNotes/Phrases/Impressors 25.md

 - [ ] May you find the courage to disappoint people who expect you to stay small
 - [ ] I'd say "God bless you."
 But it looks like he already did.
 - [ ] What time do you have to be back in heaven?
+- [ ] Not good at playing it cool
+- [ ] I'm gonna get all kinds of incredible attention